daanturo/pikcolior/README.md

 <h1 align="center">
-    Pikcolior: an extreme simple Linux CLI screen color picker
+    Pikcolior: an very simple Linux CLI screen color picker
 </h1>

 # About

 ```
-A simple CLI screen color picker that prints the RGB hex code.
+A simple CLI screen color picker that prints the color code.

 Usage: pikcolior [OPTIONS]

 Options:
   -c, --copy             Copy to the clipboard
+  ...
 ```

 Pikcolior works on Wayland.
 Just run the command to invoke the XDG color picker portal, then the #6-letter code will be printed.